 Study of communications to influence public opinion, solving public relations problems, practice in developing a public relations campaign.

 Prerequisite(s): Sophomore standing and 2.00 GPA or written permission of department chair.
-Notes: Offered in fall and spring.

 377. Community and Civic Journalism (3).

 Study of the role of journalism in the community and as a catalyst for positive change.
 Media that practice civic journalism help maintain civic and communal identity of the place and people they serve.
 Emphasis on framework, principles, key players, issues and challenges of community and civic journalism.